 Federal Direct Stafford Loans

-The William D. Ford Federal Direct Stafford Student Loan Program, sponsored by the U.S. Department of Education, offers low interest rates and easy repayment terms.
+The William D. Ford Federal Direct Stafford Student Loan Program, sponsored by the U.S. Department of Education, offers low interest rates and easy repayment terms, and is geared toward those entering or re-entering the workforce.
 The Federal Direct Unsubsidized Stafford Loan is available to graduate students.
 The loan is not credit based, and only requires that students meet specific eligibility requirements.
-All students must file a FAFSA in order for the Office of Financial Aid to determine eligibility for a Federal Direct Unsubsidized Stafford Loan.
+All students must file a Free Application for Federal Student Aid (FAFSA) in order for the Office of Financial Aid to determine eligibility for a Federal Direct Unsubsidized Stafford Loan.
 Depending on enrollment status, FAFSA results, cost of attendance, and other factors, an amount will be offered to eligible students.
 The federal government is the lender for student loans received through the Federal Direct Stafford Loan Program.

 Borrowers are responsible for all interest that accrues on the Federal Direct Unsubsidized Stafford Loan, and have the option to pay the interest on their loans while in school or let interest accrue until repayment begins (known as capitalization).
 Applicants must be enrolled in at least half-time attendance (minimum six graduate-level credits per semester) to be eligible for Federal Direct Unsubsidized Stafford Loans and to maintain eligibility for “in-school” deferment status.